 How to consolidate your pensions

-Amalgamating pensions into a single scheme can seem like a complicated process, but we try our best to keep it a simple one.
 You can sign up with us in just a few minutes on our website, or through our app.
-You will then be assigned your very own BeeKeeper who’ll be on hand to support you with any questions or concerns you may have, and keep you up to date throughout your journey with PensionBee.
+You’ll then be assigned your very own BeeKeeper who’ll be on hand to support you through the process, answer any questions or concerns you may have, and keep you up-to-date throughout your journey with PensionBee.
 Get started here.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.